Simple Valentine Heart Wreaths

 027supplies

-On one of the heart shaped frames I took pieces of muslin that I cut and ripped off and just tied around the whole wreath making knots.
+With one of the heart shaped frames I took pieces of muslin that I cut 1/2 inch strips,that were ripped, and just tied the strips around the whole wreath making knots.

 002muslin